Things To Do

 The Island Unplugged Music Festival August:

-A two-day music and arts fest held at the East Park Campground during the Civic Long Weekend (August 2 and 3rd, 2019).
-In its sixth year this festival has brought over 60 local, regional and national acts to Pelee Island including The Strumbellas, Elliott Brood, Great Lake Swimmers, Tara Lightfoot, Fred Eaglesmith, The Sadies, The Good Lovelies and more.
+A two-day music and arts fest held at the East Park Campground August 14 and 15, 2020).
+In its seventh year this festival has brought over 70 local, regional and national acts to Pelee Island including The Strumbellas, Elliott Brood, Great Lake Swimmers, Tara Lightfoot, Fred Eaglesmith, The Sadies, The Good Lovelies, Daniel Romano and more.

 The Pelee Island Winery Half Marathon June:

-Canada’s most Southern half-Marathon takes place on a remote Lake Erie Island, ending at a local winery.
+Canada’s most Southern half-Marathon takes place on a remote Lake Erie Island, ending at Pelee Island Winery.
 This exclusive event is limited to approximately 400 participants and is sold out several months in advance!
-The 2019 race lasnd on June 1 and begins at 10am.
+The 2020 race is on May 30 and begins at 10am.
 We look forward to cheering on our runners!